jagregory/abrash-zen-of-asm/src/chapter-14.md

 Study both the listing and the figure carefully, for macros, repeat blocks, jump tables, and in-line code working together are potent indeed.

 Now for the kicker: all that fancy coding actually doesn't even pay off in this particular case.
 [Listing 14-14](#listing-14-14) runs in 1013 us.
 [Listing 14-15](#listing-14-15), which uses a standard loop approach, runs in 988 us!
-Not only is [Listing 14-15](#listing-14-15) faster, but it's also hundreds of bytes shorter and much simpler than [Listing 14-14](#listing-14-14) — and, unlike [Listing 14-14](#listing-14-14), [Listing 14-15](#listing-14-15) can handle strings of any length.
+Not only is [Listing 14-15](#listing-14-15) faster, but it's also hundreds of bytes shorter and much simpler than [Listing 14-14](#listing-14-14)—and, unlike [Listing 14-14](#listing-14-14), [Listing 14-15](#listing-14-15) can handle strings of any length.
 Frankly, there's no reason to recommend [Listing 14-14](#listing-14-14) over [Listing 14-15](#listing-14-15), and good reason not to.

 Why have I spent all this time developing *slower* code?
 Forget the specific example: the idea was to show you how jump tables can be used to branch into in-line code, even when the in-line code consists of code blocks of varying lengths.
 The particular example I chose doesn't benefit from these techniques because it was selected for illustrative rather than practical purposes.
-While there are good applications for jump tables that branch into in-line code — plenty of them! — they tend to be lengthy and complex, and I decided to choose an example that was short enough so that the decidedly non-obvious techniques used could be readily understood.
+While there are good applications for jump tables that branch into in-line code—plenty of them!—they tend to be lengthy and complex, and I decided to choose an example that was short enough so that the decidedly non-obvious techniques used could be readily understood.

 Why does this particular example not benefit much from the use of branched to in-line code?
 The answer is that too few of the branches in [Listing 14-14](#listing-14-14) are able to use a 1-byte conditional jump.
-As a result, many of the branches — especially those between the middle and end of the in-line code, which tend to be executed most often — must use jumps around jumps.
-The end result is that *two* branches, in the form of jumps around jumps, are often performed for each byte checked in [Listing 14-14](#listing-14-14), while only one branch — a `loop`{.nasm} — is performed for each byte checked in [Listing 14-15](#listing-14-15).
+As a result, many of the branches—especially those between the middle and end of the in-line code, which tend to be executed most often—must use jumps around jumps.
+The end result is that *two* branches, in the form of jumps around jumps, are often performed for each byte checked in [Listing 14-14](#listing-14-14), while only one branch—a `loop`{.nasm}—is performed for each byte checked in [Listing 14-15](#listing-14-15).

 In truth, the best way to speed up this code would be partial in-line code, which would allow *all* the branches to use 1-byte displacements.
 A double-scan approach, using a repeated string instruction to search for the terminating zero and then another string instruction to search for the desired character, might also serve well.